-The European market is governed by various regulations to which companies in certain industries must comply.
-Growing numbers of fraud transactions have turned Anti-Money Laundering and Combating the Financing of Terrorism (AML-CFT) into major stakes for the protection of financial institutions.
-AML compliance play an essential role to prevent disciplinary, financial and criminal sanctions.
+The European market is governed by various regulations to which companies in certain industries must comply with.
+The growing number of fraud transactions have turned Anti-Money Laundering and Combating the Financing of Terrorism (AML-CFT) into major stakes for the protection of financial institutions.
+AML compliance play an essential role to prevent disciplinary, financial, and criminal sanctions.

-Financial institutions such as banks, insurance companies, online credit services or online gaming companies, which issue credit or allow their customers to open bank accounts, are required to exercise due diligence.
+Financial institutions such as banks, insurance companies, online credit services or online gaming companies, all organizations that issue credit or allow their customers to open bank accounts, are required to exercise due diligence.

 In recent years, many other players, such as real estate, sale and leasing of vehicles or retail sales, have also been subject to specific AML compliance regulations.
 As criminals’ techniques are becoming more and more sophisticated in money transfers, and terrorist actions are multiplying, they are now considered to present money laundering risks.
 Even some charities or non-profit organisations are subject to investigation because they can be used to carry out money laundering with the help of dishonest employees or through weak controls.

 The Fifth AML Directive is a series of amendments to the structure of the Fourth Directive.

 Initially targeted at money laundering, it gradually includes tax fraud and terrorist financing.
 The Fifth Directive involves a modification of Know Your Customer (KYC) due diligence by country.
 For example, it simplifies the procedures for verifying the identity of the customer when starting a remote onboarding.